Jujure/juju.re/jujure/content/writeups/fcsc_2023/picasso.md

 Great, now let's look at the `allowed_moves`.

-So what I did to understand what all those valid moves were was to take a pen, drew and array of 16 elements, and for each element I drew an arrow to every valid moves from that position.
+So what I did to understand what all those valid moves were was to take a pen, drew an array of 16 elements, and for each element I drew an arrow to every valid moves from that position.
 So just ignore that there has to be a `0` at these positions for now, it's simply a matter of "if there was a 0 there, could I move here ?".
 And it started looking like this for the first few elements:

 {{< image src="/picasso/swaps.png" style="border-radius: 8px;" >}}

-What you need to notice is that every move can be inverted, so you can back to your position after moving.
+What you need to notice is that every move can be inverted, so you can go back to your position after moving.
 MOST tiles can go to the tiles right next to them or to the tiles that are 4 tiles farther.
 For example, tile at index 1 can go either at 0, 2, or 5.
 You are probably starting to understand, let's just put the final touch: 3 cannot go to 4 and vise-versa.

 So this is simply a flattened 4 * 4 grid, where you can only move to the